-Domestic rates will increase by 13.3% on average which is significant at face value.
-Despite this increase, USPS will remain the most cost efficient alternative for the majority of shipments sub- 5lbs.
+Domestic rates increased by 13.3% on average which is significant at face value.
+Despite this increase, USPS remains the most cost efficient alternative for the majority of shipments sub- 5lbs.
 It is their sweet spot and given there is no surcharge for residential delivery nor fuel, merchants are unlikely to find a better rate with an alternative carrier in the 1-5lb range.
-It is a price increase that will likely be absorbed and thus sellers will want to really analyze their margins to determine required changes to consumer facing shipping rates and thresholds
+It is a price increase that will likely be absorbed and thus sellers will want to really analyze their margins to determine required changes to consumer facing shipping rates and thresholds.

 Similarly, Cubic Shipping can utilize package weight up to 20lbs.
 A 10lb package through Priority Mail going to Zone 4 would be $9.74, and cubic shipping can potentially save you around $2-$3 depending on the volume dimensions of your package.

-There are many scenarios where alternate shipping methods beat out Priority Mail, and they should certainly be considered going into 2016.
+There are many scenarios where alternate shipping methods beat out Priority Mail, and they should certainly be considered.

 Priority Mail Express (Overnight Shipping)

-Priority Mail Express, USPS 1-day shipping option, will be seeing big changes as well.
-Flat Rate boxes for Express shipments are going to be DISCONTINUED, only allowing for Express Envelopes if you want Flat Rate 1 day shipping.
+Priority Mail Express, USPS 1-day shipping option, saw big changes as well.
+Flat Rate boxes for Express shipments were DISCONTINUED, only allowing for Express Envelopes for Flat Rate 1 day shipping.

-Also, rates will be increasing a lot more than any other service.
+Also, rates increased more than any other service.
 For example, a 3 lb. package going to Zone 3 will ship for $24.08, compared to the old price $17.16, an increase of $6.92.
 If you ship a lot of items Express, looking into same day shipping on orders to reduce overall delivery time might be an option worth considering.

 Tips / Takeaways / What you should do

-Now that we have a grasp on the new rates, let’s go over some actionable strategies going forward to make sure we’re not overspending on shipping in the upcoming year, and can be better prepared for likely future increases in shipping rates.
+Now that we have a grasp on the new rates, let’s go over some actionable strategies to make sure you’re not overspending on shipping, and can be better prepared for likely future increases in shipping rates.

 Some sellers find a shipping service they like, and use that for every single order.
-Sacrificing shipping and overall cost margins for simplicity may become less viable in 2016, and likely unsustainable in the following years to come.
+Sacrificing shipping and overall cost margins for simplicity may become less viable, and likely unsustainable in the following years to come.
 Ship smarter by diversifying how you send your orders out.
-Here’s some services that can offer savings depending on certain variables like package weight, dimensions, and delivery time.
+Here are some services that can offer savings depending on certain variables like package weight, dimensions, and delivery time.

-Flat Rate, for 2016 at least, will be your new best friend.
+Flat Rate, for 2016 at least, is your new best friend.
 Flat rate allows almost every weight of package and ships to every Zone for the same price.
 This means that with the new rate increases Flat Rate will beat out services like Priority Mail and Regional Rate in more scenarios than ever before.
-Getting your orders to fit within Flat Rate Envelopes and Boxes will lead to big potential savings throughout the course of the year, Padded Flat Rate envelopes especially.
+Getting your orders to fit within Flat Rate Envelopes and Boxes will lead to big potential savings, with Padded Flat Rate envelopes especially.

 Order Flat Rate boxes and envelopes from USPS.com completely free.
 They have a wide variety of sizes that should be taken advantage of, and you should probably start considering making Padded Flat Rate Envelope a staple part of your shipping process.